 The bill is the right policy for Minnesota right now and is based on proven programs working in dozens of countries around the world each and every day.
-This is a good bill and while it will never be a perfect bill, we should not let perfection get in the way of progress.
-Most importantly, this is a solid framework, and we can improve it as we go.
 We will not succeed if we do not start moving forward, and the bill outlines a reasonable, phased approach to implementation with appropriate feedback and input along the way to develop the best program for Minnesota.

-I urge you to move this bill forward and continue to work with stakeholders on further refinements to make it a model for the entire country.
 Thank you for your vision, leadership, and commitment.
 APR staff are available at your convenience to discuss these comments.
 Please contact Kate Bailey, Chief Policy Officer, at katebailey@plasticsrecycling.org.